No. 13 Cavaliers top No. 14 Edinboro, 20-19, to earn title

 Nine Virginia wrestlers competed in the NCAA Championships Thursday (March 21).

-The results of Garland's perseverance are evident.
-In Garland's first nine seasons at Virginia, the Cavaliers earned eight All-America honors and 16 ACC individual titles while qualifying 57 to the NCAA Championships and now recording six-consecutive Top-30 team finishes at NCAAs.
-UVa has a 126-54 dual record during his tenure, as Garland ranks second in dual wins in school history.
+Virginia has had at least one All-American in six of the last seven seasons.
+UVa has a 126-54 dual record during Garland’s tenure, as he ranks second in dual wins in school history.
 The Virginia wrestling program also has been a standout in the classroom; in 2013 UVa was honored by the NWCA as one of the top academic teams in the nation.

 Virginia set program records with nine NCAA qualifiers and four national seeds in 2012-13.
 Jedd Moore (157 pounds) and Nick Sulzer (165) each earned All-America honors while Matt Snyder (125) and George DiCamillo (133) reached the All-America round.
 DiCamillo was crowned the ACC champion at 133 pounds, becoming the first UVa freshman to win an ACC title since 1995.